portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   - Request parameters: port name, port UN/LOCODE, terminal.
   - Data included in the response: number of minutes.

-- **Goods/Containers entrance/exit of Terminals**: Number of units (containers, freight cars,...) that enter or leave a terminal per hour during the present day.
+- **Goods/Containers entrance/exit of Terminals**: Number of units (containers, freight cars, ...) that enter or leave a terminal per hour during the present day.
   - Request parameters: port name, port UN/LOCODE, terminal, direction of the flow of the units.
   - Data included in the response: number of units, direction of the flow, hour.

 - **Vessel Loading/Unloading**: Number of containers loaded or unloaded from a vessel per hour during the present day.
-  - Request parameters: port name, port UN/LOCODE, terminal, direction of the flow of the equipments (loading or unloading).
+  - Request parameters: port name, port UN/LOCODE, terminal, direction of the flow of the equipment (loading or unloading).
   - Data included in the response: number of units, direction of the flow, hour.

 ### News
 ![Newspaper](https://github.githubassets.com/images/icons/emoji/unicode/1f4f0.png?v8)

 Request of the latest news published by a certain port.
-It will be also possible to subscribe to a service for recieving the news after indicating an email.
+It will be also possible to subscribe to a service for receiving the news after indicating an email.

 Possible APIs: